 Step 1: Check your WooCommerce email and order settings

-Before we get into the more technical aspects of this issue, let’s start with the most straightforward solution: your WooCommerce settings.
-If just one of your settings is off, it can mess with your emails and cause them not to be sent.
+Let’s start with the most straightforward solution before we delve into the more technical aspects of this issue: your WooCommerce settings.
+If any of your settings are off, it can mess with your emails and prevent them from being sent.

-To start, let’s confirm that your email feature is activated.
-You can browse to WooCommerce > Settings from your dashboard, then select Emails:
+To begin, let’s confirm that you have activated the email feature.
+Browse to WooCommerce > Settings from your dashboard, then select Emails:

 Here, there will be a list of all your notification emails.
 Click on the Manage button to the right:

-Next, ensure the email is enabled and that the recipient’s email address is correct.
+Next, you need to ensure that you enable the email and verify that the recipient’s email address is correct.
 Repeat this process for each type of email on the list.

 If the Status says “Pending”, it explains why an email wasn’t sent.
 WooCommerce only sends order confirmation emails once the payments are complete.
 If the order is still pending, it may mean the customer abandoned their cart or needs to complete a bank transfer or other type of manual payment.